Networking Tips for Introverts in the Sports Industry

 Contact Föreningskraft and we will solve your sports club’s needs with the help of sharp administrators with a “doer” mentality.

-If you like this, you might want to go further and read these:
+If you liked this article, may want to read these:

-This year started at a normal pace and a lot of people were looking forward to excelling in their studies or their work in the sports field.
-However, since March, the whole world has slowed down and unfortunately, a lot of people have been fired from their jobs.
-Not only that, but a lot of people are also forced to be in quarantine or at least work from home.
-How do we all handle this global change?
+2020 started at a normal pace and a lot of people were looking forward to excelling in their studies or their work in the sports field.
+However, from early March, the whole world slowed down and unfortunately, a lot of people was fired from their jobs.
+Not only that, but a lot of people were also forced to be in quarantine or at least work from home.
+How did we all handle this global change?
 Not even everyone can work from home.
-Denmark’s biggest football club has made sure they are prepared for situations like this.
-Let us look into what they have done and what you can do in order to be adaptable and not missing out.
+Denmark’s biggest football club made sure they prepared for situations like this.
+Let us look into what they have done and what you can do in order to be adaptable and not missing out in the future.

 Sport clubs most valuable asset

-This period has been a big challenge for all of us.
-There are tons of meetings that have been canceled and with a sports perspective, a lot of Annual General Meetings (AGM) have been forced to be postponed.
-But in times like these we need to do everything together, now more than ever before.
-This is the time to be digital and adaptable.
+2020 was a big challenge for all of us.
+Tons of meetings were canceled and with a sports perspective, a lot of Annual General Meetings (AGM) were forced to be postponed.
+But in times like the pandemic 2020, we realize that we needed to do everything together, now more than ever before but with a flexible approach.
+2020 was the start of the time to be digital and adaptable.

 Image credit: Element 5 Digital

-Sure, there might be a lot of people who can’t make it for that specific date and time.
-But there are still a lot of people not showing up.
+Sure, there might be a lot of people who can’t make it for a specific date and time.
+But there are still a lot of people not showing up at the AGMs.
 But why haven’t most of us adapted ourselves like BK Skjold?
 With digital voting, more people can participate without the stress of time and place to be located.

 BK Skjold, Denmark’s biggest club runs digital